 No.6 for piano (2007, revised 2012)

 A string quintet composed of many brief lively sounds which act as constellations or parts of a sonic mobile.
 The performers “play” with the sounds to create a flowing sonic tapestry.
 Initially the constellations are bound together by a driving common 8th-note pulse but as the piece progresses the music becomes less mobile and less flowing.
 The constellations become fixed in place and are no longer mobile.
 Towards the end of the piece they loosen up again, but this time the sonic constellations are unbound and without a common pulse.
 The sounds become free-floating sounds like tiny nomads.
 The quintet is divided into three large sections or movements.
 Each movement relies on single tonal center which acts as a harmonic drone for the entire movement.
 The overall tonal architecture of the piece is a monolithic chord progression; E-major, D-major, C-major, B-Major.
 Each movement is further comprised of many self-simuilar sections that are juxtaposed to create a rhizome-like form.
 The purposely monotonous repetition of some sections creates a sense of disproportionality.
-So even while the tonal scheme of the work is comfortably grounded and comprehensible, a coherent formal understanding of the piece is resisted in favor of playful disorientation.

 This recording (live): The Toomai String Quintet